vladax/ansible_1/README.md

-# ansible
+# Ansible Basics

-Use this Ansible script to install apache and php on fresh Ubuntu server.
+## script to add user, install Apache, and PHP on fresh Ubuntu server.

-execute ansible playbook:
-ansible-playbook --ask-become-pass site.yml
+use `ansible-playbook --ask-become-pass site.yml` for executing ansible playbook